-As a student in the Bachelor of Arts in Social Work (BSW) program, you’ll need to take the following eight courses in the sequence outlined in the BSW Plans of Study and complete a fieldwork placement accompanied by a biweekly integrative seminar.
+As a student in the Bachelor of Arts in Social Work (BASW) program, you’ll need to take the following eight courses in the sequence outlined in the BASW Plans of Study and complete a fieldwork placement accompanied by a biweekly integrative seminar.

 SOWK 6050—Human Rights and Social Justice (3 credits)